Health and Wellbeing

 In addition to this work, JAC workers also run groups for students who would like to help develop the work of the school or support their peers.
 Recent groups have looked at Cultural Diversity and supporting our anti-bullying policy.

-If there is cause for concern that a child may be the subject of abuse, a referral will be made to the appropriate Referral and Assessment Team at Children's Services.
+If there is cause for concern that a child may be the subject of abuse, a referral will be made to the appropriate Assessment Team at Children's Services.
 In the majority of cases, parents are informed if this is going to happen, but occasionally we do so without reference to the parents.

 The principle is that the welfare of the child is of paramount importance.